 10) Huge Data & Manual Analysis

 In a predominantly process-driven industry such as manufacturing, it is important that all stake-holders are well-seized of the functioning of the business.
 It helps that the various processes involved in manufacturing create innumerable data-points that can be used for effective reporting and decision support systems.
 Historically, manual analysis (audits and statistical reports) was relied upon by decision makers for various purposes.
-However, manual analysis is not only inherently time-consuming and risk-laden (human errors), it is also ill-equipped to unearth insights that can help businesses with proper decision making.
+However, manual analysis is not only inherently time-consuming and risk-laden (human errors), it is also ill-equipped to unearth insights that can help businesses with proper decision-making.

-Thus, it is safe to assume that technology advancements and practices such as big-data and advanced analytics will likely have a definite impact in addressing some of these challenges, if not all.
+Thus, it is safe to assume that technology advancements and practices such as big-data and advanced analytics will likely have a definitive impact in addressing some of these challenges, if not all.
 This is how:

 1) Reduced Process Flaws